Debounce and throttle

 It won't be invoke until the browser is ready to make the next repaint.

-When a function is painting or animating properties & you want to guarantee smooth changes.
+When a function is painting or animating properties and you want to guarantee smooth changes.

 For example, changing the opacity of an element based on the scroll position.